News, callouts, conferences, jobs, and more...

 This is a podcast as an artistic research endeavour – a piece of PodArt – that will get your head spinning, proposing artworks alongside conversations.

 Following the pleasures and risks of becoming dizzy, we, artists duo Ruth Anderwald + Leonhard Grond and curator Sergio Edelsztein, have the immense pleasure of discussing dizziness with brilliant artists, writers, musicians, political scientists, philosophers, historians, mathematicians, urban planners, curators and other thinkers and creatives from Europe, North and South America, South East Asia and the Middle East.
-We’re excited to discuss and learn something unexpected along the way as our guests talk about their ideas about dizziness, uncertainty, and anxiety, the generative and destructive potential these states yield in our personal and social lives and environments, and eventually propose ways of navigating dizziness individually and collectively.
-When do we enjoy getting dizzy?
-When does it constitute a risk, and what risks are worth taking individually and as a society?
+We’re excited to discuss and learn something unexpected along the way as our guests talk about their ideas about dizziness, uncertainty, and anxiety, the generative and destructive potential these states yield in our personal and social lives and environments, and eventually propose ways of navigating dizziness individually and

-With contributions by Gloria Benedikt, Katrin Bucher-Trantow, Michael Butter, Gabriela Carneiro da Cunha, Davide Deriu, Tim Etchells, Karoline Feyertag, Dani Gal, María Auxiliadora GÑlvez Pérez, David Grubbs, Ran Holtzmann, Anna Kim, Gal Kronenberg, Philippe-Alain Michaud, Dan Novy, Alice Pechriggl, Letizia Ragaglia, Evdokia Romanova, Grace Samboh, Katja Schechtner, Başak Şenova, Ben Spatz, Trevor Paglen, Ursula Prutsch, Angelos Varvarousis, Ilan Volkov, and others.
+With contributions by Gloria Benedikt, Katrin Bucher-Trantow, Michael Butter, Gabriela Carneiro da Cunha, Davide Deriu, Tim Etchells, Karoline Feyertag, Dani Gal, María Auxiliadora Gálvez Pérez, David Grubbs, Ran Holtzmann, Anna Kim, Gal Kronenberg, Philippe-Alain Michaud, Dan Novy, Alice Pechriggl, Letizia Ragaglia, Evdokia Romanova, Grace Samboh, Katja Schechtner, Başak Şenova, Ben Spatz, Trevor Paglen, Ursula Prutsch, Angelos Varvarousis, Ilan Volkov, and others.

 Produced in spatial audio, this PodArt is best enjoyed with a high-quality headset.

-Read More
+Read More |

 Special Issue of Women in Music

-with guest editors Terri Lyne Carrington, Aja Burrell Wood, and Tracy McMullen
+edited by Lisa Barg, Kimberly White, and Vanessa Blais-Tremblaywith guest editors Terri Lyne Carrington, Aja Burrell Wood, and Tracy McMullen |

 The special issue of Women and Music: A Journal of Jazz and Culture devoted to the Berklee Institute of Jazz and Gender Justice and the 2020 symposium, Return to the Center: Black Women, Jazz, and Jazz Education is now out!!
 Get the latest from Angela Davis, Carrie Mae Weems, Gina Dent, Farah Jasmine Griffin, Nichole Rustin, Robin D.G.
 Kelley, Rashida Braggs, Paula Grissom Broughton, Sherrie Tucker, Jordannah Elizabeth, Shana L. Redmond and more!!!

-Read More
+Read More |

 Jazz and American Culture